Test-Science/test-science-document-library/content/post/2023-development-of-wald-type-and-score-type-statistical-tests-to-compare-live-test-data-and-simulation-predictions/index.md

 year: 2023
 slug: []
 areas: ['Design of Experiments']
-keywords: ['Modeling and Simulation (M&S) Validation','M&S','Statistical Analysis','Wald Test','Weapons Analysis Facility']
+keywords: ['Modeling and Simulation Validation','Modeling and Simulation','Statistical Analyses','Wald Test','Weapons Analysis Facility']
 researchers: ['Carrington Metts','Curtis Miller']
 audience: Practitioner
 venues: The The ITEA Journal of Test and Evaluation of Test and Evaluation